Sacramento SPCA

 Being able to inject some humor into this project provides relief in a serious situation, and was the reason why I loved to work on this project.
 Laughter is the best medicine after all!

-This event is the shelter’s biggest event of the year, and celebrates the community’s commitment to maintaining the health and happiness of owner’s dogs.
+This event is the shelter’s biggest event of the year, and celebrates the community’s commitment to maintaining the health and happiness of owners and their dogs.

-To provide the feeling of openness, I illustrated several different breeds of dogs to make everyone feel welcome, and masked them into a paw shape.
-This makes it recognizable from up close and a distance away as a dog-centered event.
+I illustrated several different breeds of dogs to make every dog owner feel welcome, and masked them into a paw shape so it could be recognized up close and from afar.

 HEARTLINE MAGAZINE PAGE